AU-DK-Robotics/VL-GRiP3/readme.md

 5. Decode a high-level action script from language + image (PaliGemma action head)
 6. Execute the sequence on the UR3 via **RTDE**

+## Installation
-7. This code has been tested on
+This code has been tested on

 Python 3.10.19, PyTorch 2.3.1+cu121, CUDA 12.1, NVIDIA RTX 4090 (24GB VRAM)

 ---

-## Installation

 Example command: